pantelis/turtlebot-maze/README.md

+> [!NOTE]
+> This repository was cloned from [the original](https://github.com/sea-bass/turtlebot3_behavior_demos.git) and modified to allow additional libraries such as rvc3python package (your Peter Corke's textbook) tools such as  [Foxglove](https://docs.foxglove.dev/docs/connecting-to-data/ros-foxglove-bridge).
+> For development, you can launch the environment using VS Code remote container feature and modify it using the typical `.devcontainer` folder contents.
+> Note that the default ROS distribution is Jazzy and you need to switch to the corresponding branch for for some reason you want to use Humble. > To test that things are working, the nav2 panel in Rviz2 should display `active` and after you set an initial pose of the TB3/4 you can elect a navigation goal and you should see the robot moving to the goal.
+Use Github issues to report any problems you encounter.

 # TurtleBot Behavior Demos

 In this repository, we demonstrate autonomous behavior with a simulated [ROBOTIS TurtleBot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview) or [Clearpath TurtleBot 4](https://clearpathrobotics.com/turtlebot-4/) using Ubuntu 24.04 and ROS 2 Jazzy.

 The autonomy in these examples are designed using **behavior trees**.